 Pop culture Promotion.

-To achieve its target of 20 million overseas tourists for the 2020 Olympics, the government of Japan is exploiting the phenomenon of Otaku tourism.
+To achieve its target of 20 million overseas tourists for what was supposed to be the 2020 Olympics, the government of Japan exploited the phenomenon of Otaku tourism.
 It’s basically tourism generated by anime fans who travel to visit the locations where their favorite anime takes place.
 Companies in the travel industry, like Expedia are including “Otaku” content in their website to attract foreign tourists.

 GROWING IMPORTANCE OF VIDEO

 The primary goal of Video Advertising is to increase brand awareness.
-As a consequence this should increase conversions, sales and traffic.
-Revenues on video advertising has increased year on year by nearly 20% in 2018.
+As a consequence, this should increase conversions, sales, and traffic.
+This is evident in 2020’s video advertising spending of over USD 27 million and projected USD 36 million revenue by 2025.
 To tap into the Japanese audience there are a few things you can do: